1. THE CONTRACT

 Please note that ‘Chalet Hotels’ are not the same as ‘Hotels’ in the normal sense of the word, and should be viewed rather as larger scale chalets; whatever the property standard and diamond rating, they are all staffed by young Esprit Ski staff, and you should not expect the same standards of service or professionalism that you might expect of independently run professional hotels.

-Accommodation will comply with the appropriate local standards of the country in which the property is situated and which may differ from UK standards.
-Within chalets and Chalet Hotels, rooms and facilities can vary greatly.
+Accommodation will comply with any appropriate local standards of the country in which the property is situated and which may differ from UK standards.
+Within chalets, Xtra Chalets and Chalet Hotels, rooms and facilities can vary greatly.
 We have yet to see the perfect chalet and a degree of tolerance is needed when it comes to Alpine standards of plumbing, electrics, hot water supplies, and space.
 Seating areas may not typically consist of a full lounge or separate lounge area, but will normally include chair(s), a sofa or other forms of seating – please be aware though that there may not be sufficient soft seating for every guest.
 When two figures are given for the capacity of a chalet, the lower one is the normal occupancy figure, based on regular beds including sofa-beds in some cases.
 The higher figure allows for increased occupancy, using put-u-up beds.
 Neither figure includes infants occupying cots.
-Put-u-ups and sofa-beds may limit the space available and cause inconvenience because of limited space.
+Put-u-ups and sofa-beds may limit the space available and cause inconvenience.
 Because of the ability to add additional beds, the brochure/website figures are not guaranteed as absolute, and are subject to change.
 Please therefore confirm the capacity when you make your telephone reservation.
 Our reservations staff describe cot or put-u-up space as ‘squashed’ or ‘very squashed’ where appropriate; please ask for advice if bedroom space is important to you.
 Where bunk beds are present in accommodation, they may not be comparable to standard full-size single beds.

 Exclusive Use: when a chalet is booked for your exclusive use, this means that no other paying guests will be in residence, but does not exclude the possibility of members of staff and/or the owner’s family living in.